repoze/repoze.who/README.txt

   request, otherwise the baisc auth plugin will fire.

 The rest of the middleware configuration is for values like logging and the classifier and decider implementations.
-These use the default implementations.
+These use the "stock" implementations and values.

 Middleware Configuration via Config File
 ========================================